Working in a Way That Suits Employee Needs

 Flexible working needs careful implementation and management to be successful.
 Although it has many benefits, it has potential problems, too.

 Communication can be a problem when people are working in different places, or when their office hours don't overlap.
 So it's essential to have the right systems in place for tracking tasks and building relationships with your co-workers.
-Read our article Working in a Virtual Team for advice on this.
+Read our article Working in a Virtual Team for more advice on this.

-And it's easy for misunderstandings to happen on team calls or in virtual meetings, so make sure that you know how to run remote meetings effectively.
+It's also easy for misunderstandings to happen on team calls or in virtual meetings, so make sure that you know how to run remote meetings effectively.

 When you're working from home, it's vital to minimize distractions.
 It can be all too easy for the line between family time and work time to become blurred, for example.
 And when you're away from co-workers and managers, it can be easy to fall into bad behaviors such as procrastination.
-Make sure you have a routine and a daily To-Do List to keep you on track.
+Make sure that you have a routine and a daily To-Do List to keep you on track.

-Seeking a Flexible Working Arrangement
+Seeking a Flexible-Working Arrangement

 If you're an employee seeking to work flexibly, ensure that the case you make for the change is clearly thought out.
 It isn't enough simply to say that you'd quite like Fridays off!